 Connecting with the future, through the past.
 Reuse.
 Restoration.
 Transformation.

-As we move toward the future, the restoration and reuse of this National Historic Landmark preserves the historic elements of this iconic structure, just as it transitions into the modern Hotel Henry and the Buffalo Architecture Center.
+As we move toward the future, the restoration and reuse of this National Historic Landmark preserves the historic elements of this iconic structure, just as it transitions into the modern Hotel Henry and the Lipsey Architecture Center of Buffalo.
 This work is the result of countless constituencies and individuals, including project design architect Deborah Berke, who is committed to “making old buildings relevant in today’s world.”

-Hotel Henry is the first phase and 1/3 of the redevelopment of the Richardson Olmsted Campus.
-Alongside and intertwined with the hotel and conference center will be the Buffalo Architecture Center.
+Alongside and intertwined with the hotel and conference center will be the Lipsey Architecture Center of Buffalo.
 Future phases of renovation and landscape improvements are continuing and will be directed by the Richardson Center Corporation.

 Read more about The Richardson Olmsted Campus: